 Action Requested: That the DRC and TDCJ repeal or annul BP-3.91 in its amended form as it does NOT pass the supreme court’s TURNER test.

-ALL TDCJ inmates should file a grievance on this issue, it effects all genders and sexualities as pics with an erection will not be allowed.
+ALL TDCJ inmates should file a grievance on this issue, it affects all genders and sexualities as pics with an erection will not be allowed.
 The paper trail begins now, and We may have to file a class action on this issue.
 By all means, COMBAT GENOCIDE!!

 UPDATE: Grievance officers here are saying this is not a grievable matter.
 THIS IS NOT TRUE.
 We suggest that if others run into this problem they should write i60 informing the GR.DEPT that the Offender Grievance Operations Manual (OGOM) says that policy is grievable, due to the fact that We are grieving the unit’s interpretation of the new board policy.
 Prisoners should also see Thornburgh V. Abbot, 490 U.S. 401 (1989).
 Be sure to attach the returned step 1 to i 60.